Wizard of Odd: Plot

-The group arrives in Bustopolis, where the wizard (Linda Flynn-Fletcher) gives Baljeet "cool" sunglasses, Buford gets a ham sandwich, and Jeremy learns that he was merely wearing a tree costume.
-Doofenwarlock gets the boots, but gets hit by a house.
-Candace asks Mom as the wizard to bust the boys, but Mom says that what the boys were doing sounds like fun and Candace should have joined them.
-The dream ends, and Candace is back on her bed.
+The group arrives in Bustopolis, where the Wizard (Linda) gives Baljeet "cool" sunglasses, Buford a ham sandwich, and Jeremy the realization that he was merely wearing a tree costume.
+Candace gives Doofenwarlock the boots, but he is crushed by Dorothy Gale and Toto's house.
+Candace asks the Wizard to bust the boys, but she says they were only trying to help Candace have fun.
+Candace wakes up on her bed, where Phineas and Ferb invite her to join them; having learned her lesson, she accepts.
+Phineas and Ferb once again pull down the screen and say to "have fun".